evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 You can choose between 9 different paint colors when ordering this model.

 The car has four regular doors and a tailgate.
+Soft close are an optional function for the regular doors.
 The electric-powered tailgate has a kick-sensor as optional equipment, making it possible to open it by just kicking the foot under the tailgate.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can open the panoramic roof and have the possibility to block the light with a curtain.

+You can order the car with tinted windows from B-pillar and back.

 <figur>